robotology/visual-tactile-localization/README.md

 that overrides the pure virtual method of `MotionGenerator`.

 ### Integration
-All the classes presented above are combined together in `LocalizerMotion`.
+All the classes presented above are combined together in the class `LocalizerMotion`.

 In order to specify multi-phase trajectories the class `LocalizerMotion` expects that all the motion phases are specified using the method `LocalizerMotion::setLocPhase`.
-In this implementation this happens in the method `main` in the file [main](src/main.cpp).
+In this implementation this happens in the method `main` in the file [main.cpp](src/main.cpp).

 #### Struct `LocalizationPhase`
-Each phase is represented using a `struct` that have to be filled with (almost) all following quantities
+Each phase is represented using a `struct` that contains the following fields:
 - `type`, the type of phase, it can be `LocalizationType::Static` or `LocalizationType::Motion`;
 - `displ`, the displacement from the reference point to the center of the object to be used during this motion phase;
 - `holdDisplFromPrevious`, that decides whether to inherit the displacement (between the reference point and the center of the object) from the previous phase.